dkleeqc/QuantAnneal_CodonOpt/README.md

-This code is for codon optimization using quantum-classical hybrid protocols: Check Ref.
+This code is about codon optimization using quantum-classical hybrid protocols, detailed in Ref.

-`.ipynb`
-`.ipynb`
+`codon_optimization.py` : Main code involving 1.
+Constructing the objective function and constraints, 2.
+Solving the constrained quadratic model, 3.
+Conversion between Seqence and Qubit Vector, 4.

+`codon_opt.ipynb` & `codon_LeaphybridCQMsolver.ipynb` : Describing functions and classes in `codon_optimization.py`

+`codon_hamiltonian_graph.ipynb` : Drawing graphes of the obejctive function for each amino acid sequence, SARS-Cov2 and insulin